plepe/database-frontend/API.md

 (data) with key/values to update. if a key does not exist in data, it will not be modified in the database.

+Returns the updated table as JSON

 ## PATCH ?table=x&id=y

 Update the entry.
 In PATCH data supply JSON hash array (data) with key/values to update. if a key does not exist in data, it will not be modified in the database.

+Returns the updated object as JSON

+## POST ?table=x

+Create a new entry in table x.
+In POST data supply JSON data.

+Returns the created object as JSON